 March 31,

-2010 2009
+2011 2010

-Research and development credit carryforwards \$ 2,517 \$ 3,510
+Research and development credit carryforwards \$ 2,196 \$ 2,517

-Net operating loss carryforwards 57,714 57,568
+Net operating loss carryforwards 57,484 57,714

-Inventory valuation 95 298
+Inventory valuation 133 95

-Reserves and allowances 1,817 2,194
+Reserves and allowances 1,392 1,817

-Fixed assets and intangibles 6,548 7,783
+Fixed assets and intangibles 4,279 6,548

-68,691 71,353
+65,484 68,691

-Valuation allowance (68,691) (71,353)
+Valuation allowance (65,484) (68,691)

-Total \$ \$ -
+Total \$ - \$ -

-Because of uncertainties regarding the realization of deferred tax assets, management has applied a full valuation allowance as of March 31, 2010 and 2009.
+Because of uncertainties regarding the realization of deferred tax assets, management has applied a full valuation allowance as of March 31, 2011 and 2010.

-At March 31, 2010, the Company had net operating loss carryforwards for federal and state income tax purposes of approximately \$154.0 million and \$90.3 million, respectively, which expire at various dates beginning in 2011 and continuing through 2030.
+At March 31, 2011, the Company had net operating loss carryforwards for federal and state income tax purposes of approximately \$153.4 million and \$89.9 million, respectively, which expire at various dates beginning in 2012 and continuing through 2031.
 The net operating loss carryforwards include approximately \$10.0 million resulting from employee exercises of non-qualified stock options or disqualifying dispositions, the tax benefits of which, when realized, will be accounted for as an addition to additional paid-in capital rather than as a reduction of the provision for income taxes.
-In addition, at March 31, 2010, the Company had research and development credit carryforwards for federal and state tax reporting purposes of approximately \$1.7 million and \$2.9 million, respectively.
-The federal credit carryforwards will expire at various dates beginning in 2011 and continuing through 2030, while the California credits will carry forward indefinitely.
-Under applicable tax laws, the amount of and benefits from net operating losses and credits that can be carried forward may be impaired or limited in certain circumstances.
-Events which may cause limitations in the amount of net operating loss carryforwards that the Company may utilize in any one year include, but are not limited to, a cumulative ownership change of more than 50% over a three year period.
+In addition, at March 31, 2011, the Company had research and development credit carryforwards for federal and state tax reporting purposes of approximately \$1.5 million and \$2.7 million, respectively.
+The federal credit carryforwards will expire at various dates beginning in 2021 and continuing through 2031, while the California credits will carry forward indefinitely.